Reserve Assets

 There are many explanations of mixed merit for why the gold standard failed and why it was abandoned, why governments could replace it with their inferior fiat money.
 Many economists observed towards the end of the gold standard that gold supply was too inelastic to satisfy money demand.
 These sources however offer no further explanation of the mechanism of this insufficiency.
 Here is our theory and how Bitcredit Protocol solves it.

-This practice caused a second, hidden systemic problem.
+This practice caused a hidden systemic problem.
 As the population grew and technological progress elongated the production process and supply chains, the demand for credit money rose.
-When banks creates it, they also needed more gold reserves.
-Over time, this reduced the gold stock held by the non-financial sector and created increasing scarcity which by economic law causes a rise in the value of gold.
-The objective consequence is a general decline in prices, deflation.
+When banks created money, they also needed more gold reserves.
+Over time, this reduced the gold stock held by the non-financial sector and created a sense of increasing scarcity which by economic law caused a rise in the value of gold.
+The consequence was a general decline in prices, deflation.

 The Bitcedit solution